JavascriptLearner815/JavascriptLearner815/README.md

 -->

 I am great at math and play Minecraft as SpeedoThreeSixty.
 My Discord is SpeedoThreeSixty#3179 and my YouTube channel is https://www.youtube.com/channel/UC6spikDcAKWABZqw7nSLNKw.

+My name is SpeedoThreeSixty.

+My email is deanlovesmargie@gmail.com.